 If you are new to scuba diving, you might be wondering why scuba diver’s don’t use pure oxygen when diving.
 Standard compressed air is made up of 21% oxygen, 78% nitrogen and 1% other gases.
 Some common problems divers have diving with compressed air is nitrogen narcosis and decompression sickness, both of which are caused by having too much nitrogen in their system.
 Wouldn’t it follow, then, that breathing 100% oxygen with no nitrogen would prevent this?

-Scuba divers don’t breathe pure oxygen because too much oxygen will harm the body.
-There are legitimate times when divers can temporarily breathe pure oxygen, such as treating someone who is suffering from decompression sickness.
-However prolonged exposure to it can result in oxygen toxicity.
-The symptoms of this are nausea, dizziness, blurred vision, muscle twitches, damaged lungs, and seizures among other problems.
-It’s safer to breathe compressed air or enriched air nitrox and to stay within depth and no-decompression limits.
+Scuba divers don’t breathe pure oxygen because too much oxygen will cause oxygen toxicity.
+The symptoms of oxygen toxicity are nausea, dizziness, blurred vision, muscle twitches, damaged lungs, and seizures.
+There are legitimate times when divers can temporarily breathe pure oxygen such as treating someone who is suffering from decompression sickness.
+It’s safer to breathe compressed air or enriched air nitrox while staying within depth and no-decompression limits.

 In this article, we’ll discuss in further detail why it’s generally not a good idea to use pure oxygen when scuba diving and when it is acceptable to breathe pure oxygen temporarily.
 Let’s dive in.